greenelab/iscb-diversity-manuscript/content/response-to-reviewers.md

 # Response to Reviewers

-The text of these reviews was copied from Discussion at <https://github.com/greenelab/iscb-diversity-manuscript/issues/37>.
+The text of these reviews was copied from <https://github.com/greenelab/iscb-diversity-manuscript/issues/37>.
 Add responses to this document.

 ## Review 1